Predicting Distributions of Physical Activity Profiles in the NHANES Database Using a Partially Linear Fr\'echet Single Index Model: Introduction

 \subsection{Contributions}

-We briefly summarize the methodological contributions of this paper as well as the findings from analysis of the physical activity NHANES in regression models whose responses are the distributional physical activity representation.
+The methodological contributions of this paper will first be summarized, as well as the findings from analysis of the physical activity NHANES in regression models whose responses are the distributional physical activity representation.